 Find news and initaives from the CU Denver and Anschutz Office of Information Technology.

-Can students and staff buy personal computers from Dell or Apple?
+Can students, faculty and staff buy personal computers from Dell?

 There is a CU Dell page separate from the Marketplace where faculty, staff and students can make personal purchases at www.dell.com/cu.
 There are Boulder-specific recommendations there if that is helpful to them, but CU staff and students can purchase anything from the page and get educational pricing on it.

-Denver/AMC and Boulder are part of the “Apple on Campus” program, where personal purchases of Apple products can be made online thru the bookstore’s website.
-UCCS folks would be able to choose either portal from the other campus.
+Denver/AMC and Boulder are part of the “Apple on Campus” program, where personal purchases of Apple products can be made online thru the bookstore’s website, though the CDW-G process above is recommended and typically includes better discounts.